Paybook/sync-widget/docs/methods.md

 });
 ```

-The list of valid eventName(s) is here: "401", "error", "success", "status", "updated", "opened", and "closed".
+The list of valid eventName(s) is here: "401", "error", "success", "status", "updated", "submitted", "back", "opened", and "closed".
 You can consult more about events in the **Events** section.